 Nicaragua spiralled into crisis in 2018, with political protest erupting into widespread violence.
 Thousands fled the country, most heading south into Costa Rica, and life is increasingly difficult.
 In the grip of the COVID-19 pandemic, information has been slow to emerge and the nation’s President, Daniel Ortega has publicly dismissed the risks.

-In April, the Ortega government announced reforms to Nicaragua’s pension system.
+In April 2018, the Ortega government announced reforms to Nicaragua’s pension system.
 The announcement was greeted by initial protests that were crushed by pro-government groups, but the heavy-handed response triggered widespread outrage, mass protests across the country, and ever more violence.
 More than 300 people were killed and thousands injured.

 In the years since his crackdown on the protests, President Ortega and his wife, Rosario Murillo, who is the nation’s vice-president, have seized even more power, taking full control over all branches of government.

 After a long history of colonisation and military rule, Nicaragua has struggled to provide its citizens with basic services.
 Most of its wealth is held by a small group of wealthy families.
 The majority of Nicaraguans subsist on very low wages and children have been the worst affected.

 In the early part of this decade, Nicaragua had made some economic progress: its economy was growing and it had largely avoided the cartel and gang-related crime racking its northern neighbours, El Salvador and Honduras.

 But progress has stalled under the COVID-19 pandemic.
 As in several other Central and South American nations, medical experts have questioned the official data as hospitals have struggled to keep up with a growing number of cases.